 Students will research children's developmental stages, video interests and needs, and study contemporary children's television techniques and the effects and influences that TV has in the lives of children.
 Students will produce TV segments for carefully targeted audiences.
 They will also conduct and publish original research into one or more subjects that impact on children's television.
 The course will explore the societal and regulatory forces that influence the children's programming.
 Antirequisite: BDC956.
-1 Credit informational/visual research and interviews, prepare a script and then execute the production using single camera video equipment and editing suites.
+1 Credit develop a critical eye for aptness, length, communications value and story structure.
+Then working in teams, they will perform informational/visual research and interviews, prepare a script and then execute the production using single camera video equipment and editing suites.
 Antirequisite: BDC957.
 1 Credit